CFC-Servers/cfc_explosion_antispam/README.md

 # cfc_explosion_antispam
 Prevents too many explosions from happening in one place at one time
-# cfc_explosion_antispam
-Prevents too many explosions from happening in one place at one time

 ## Overview
 Like with many things, the Source engine is poorly optimized when it comes to explosions and destructible props.